 Since we aim to develop a broad range of skills through the delivery of BACs, internal assessment includes a mixture of written assignments, presentations, projects and performances, together with terminal examinations as appropriate.
 Each course is externally moderated.

 More information on the structure of the curriculum.

 * The IGCSE curriculum is more demanding than the standard GCSE.
 The Double Award includes the three subjects of Physics, Chemistry and Biology and is a good foundation for any combination of them at A Level.
 A small number of students take Triple Award Science.

 The University Perspective

 Bedales students have a reputation with universities for their independence of mind and have frequently offered unusual academic and personal profiles in their applications for courses.
 In designing the new curriculum, we wanted to maintain and enhance these factors.

-Now that four cohorts of Bedales leavers (2010, 2011, 2012 and 2013) have received their offers from UK Universities, the universities' support for BACs is clear; the pattern of offers for these three years was exactly in line with previous ones and the mere handful of enquiries about BACs received from admissions' departments showed how successful communications have been by the school and UCAS.
+Now that six cohorts of Bedales leavers (2010 - 2015) have received their offers from UK Universities, the universities' support for BACs is clear; the pattern of offers for these three years was exactly in line with previous ones and the mere handful of enquiries about BACs received from admissions' departments showed how successful communications have been by the school and UCAS.

 Head of BAC: Matthew Yeo